ABTL 2016 Chevrolet Sonic Sedan Photo ・ Photo by Chevrolet

 The Volkswagen Golf is so popular amongst first-time drivers that in some parts of the country it's almost like a uniform.
-The 2015 Volkswagen Golf is an affordable compact hatchback that can be had in two-door and four-door editions, and despite its small size it offers good practicality due to its 46 cubic feet of total cargo space - perfect for hauling hockey gear to the rink, for example.
-The Golf is also relatively easy on gas in base form, providing 37 mpg highway when ordered with its 1.8-liter, 170-horsepower four-cylinder turbo engine.
-Stepping up to the TDI gives teens even more savings at the pump thanks to 45 mpg highway from a 2.0-liter, 150-horsepower four-cylinder turbodiesel engine, making it one of the best first cars for teenagers.
+The 2016 Volkswagen Golf is an affordable compact hatchback that can be had in two-door and four-door editions, and despite its small size, it offers good practicality due to its 46 cubic feet of total cargo space - perfect for hauling hockey gear to the rink, for example.
+The Golf is also relatively easy on gas in base form, providing 37 mpg highway when ordered with its 1.8-liter, 170-horsepower four-cylinder turbo engine, making it one of the best first cars for teenagers.

-The Honda Civic has been a popular teenager’s car, whether used or new, for decades, and the 2015 version is no exception.
-Let’s look at the benefits: sub-$20k MSRP, both coupe and sedan body style, reasonably thrifty, good crash test scores, decent looks, and a reputation for steadfast reliability.
-Both two-door and four-door versions of the base trim 2015 Civic are powered by a 1.8-liter four-cylinder engine that makes 143 horsepower and 129 lb-ft of torque.
-This can be paired to a five-speed manual gearbox, which earns 36 mpg on the highway, or a continuously variable transmission, which boosts highway mileage to 39.
+The Honda Civic has been a popular teenager’s car, whether used or new, for decades, and the all new 2016 version is no exception.
+Let’s look at the benefits: sub-$20k MSRP, both coupe and sedan body style (with a hatchback to come), reasonably thrifty, good crash test scores, decent looks, and a reputation for steadfast reliability.
+The base trim 2016 Civic is powered by a 2.0-liter four-cylinder engine that makes 158 horsepower and 138 lb-ft of torque.
+This can be paired to a six-speed manual gearbox, which earns 40 mpg on the highway, or a continuously variable transmission, which boosts highway mileage to 41.
 It’s basic, sure, but that doesn’t mean it’s not good.

-The 2015 Ford Focus features sophisticated styling in both its sedan and hatchback guises, helping it stand out amongst other compacts in the field.
+The 2016 Ford Focus features sophisticated styling in both its sedan and hatchback guises, helping it stand out amongst other compacts in the field.
 The Focus delivers great handling for its sub-$20k price point, along with the availability of features like the Ford SYNC vehicle interface.
-It also offers a 2.0-liter, four-cylinder engine that develops 160 horses and 140 lb-ft of twist on its way to posting fuel mileage numbers of 26 mpg in stop-and-go driving and 38 mpg on the highway.
-For 2015, Ford treated both hatchback and sedan versions of the Focus to a mild exterior and interior refresh.
+It also offers a 2.0-liter, four-cylinder engine that develops 160 horses and 146 lb-ft of twist on its way to posting fuel mileage numbers of 26 mpg in stop-and-go driving and 38 mpg on the highway.

-The 2015 Chevrolet Sonic is another good-looking affordable car.
+The 2016 Chevrolet Sonic is another good-looking affordable car.
 Found in either sedan or hatchback body styles, the Chevrolet Sonic provides subcompact shoppers with an inexpensive entry point into new vehicle ownership.
 The Sonic's attractive lines are backed up by available features such as Bluetooth connectivity, the OnStar telematics system, and imitation leather upholstery, and it features 10 standard airbags.
-Standard on the Sonic is a 1.8-liter, 138-horsepower four-cylinder engine, with the option of a turbocharged, 1.4-liter four-cylinder motor that produces the same number of ponies but boosts torque and fuel economy (40 mpg on the highway).
+Standard on the Sonic is a 1.8-liter, 138-horsepower four-cylinder engine, with the option of a turbocharged, 1.4-liter four-cylinder motor that produces the same number of ponies but boosts torque and fuel economy (up to 37 mpg on the highway).